DXHeroes/knowledge-base-content/practices/software_documentation.md

 short_description: Software documentation explains how the product works or how to use it.
 Different types of software documentation are created through the whole product development lifecycle.
 tags:
   - documentation
+  - product
-  - internal
+  - information
-  - external
+  - description
-  - technical
+  - introduction
   - writing
+  - readme
 keywords:
   - documentation
   - reference